ska-sa/katgpucbf/doc/fgpu.design.rst

 of the larger :math:`z` array of input data.
 Let's unpack this a bit further - What is actually happening is that the initial array :math:`z` is divided into :math:`n=4` separate arrays each of :math:`m=32768/4 = 8192` elements (hence the :math:`c=mn` above)(This is true for a desired overall transform size of 32768 channels).
-The actualy samples that land up in each array are defined by the indexes :math:`i` and :math:`k`.
+The actual samples that land up in each array are defined by the indexes :math:`i` and :math:`k`.
 Lets start with :math:`i`.

 It was stated that :math:`i = qn + r`.
 The parameter(s) :math:`r` takes on the range :math:`0` to :math:`n-1`